supnate/rekit/docs/routing.md

 ## Routing

-Rekit uses [React router](https://github.com/ReactTraining/react-router) as the routing solution.
+Rekit uses [React Router V4](https://github.com/ReactTraining/react-router) as the routing solution.
 It's almost the standard way for React web applications.
 With [React-router-redux](https://github.com/reactjs/react-router-redux) you can easily sync the routing state with the Redux store.

+Though React Router V4 provides very powerful features Rekit just use the very basic functionality to do "page" level routing.
+If you want to use it for very detailed routing like tab switch.
+Just use it as usual.

 Routing is very important even for a simple application.
 Just like a traditional web application needs different URLs for different page, a sigle page application also needs it to group different logic into different UI parts, which is the Page concept of Rekit.

-With Rekit, Page is usually the element to associated with a URL path.
-Whenever creating a Page by Rekit, it auto defines the mapping rule in the routes config.
+With Rekit, when you create a component with some url path, it will also create a rule for React Router to map the url to the component.

 ### Route configuration
-Since Rekit use feature-oriented folder structure, so does route configuration.
+Since Rekit use feature oriented folder structure, so does route configuration.
 That is all feature related route config is also defined in the feature folder.
 Each feature has a `route.js` file where you define the route rules.
 Below is a sample configuration:
 ```javascript
 import {
   EditPage,